There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.

 However, this tour is a bit different… as it allows you to walk on both a glacier AND a volcano.
 You will see ice and whatever is around the day that you’re there.
 And, in a way, I find it makes the tour that much more special.

-When we visited, we could only enter one ice cave (the other one became too dangerous the days prior) but we got to see a newly formed waterfall that had just appeared!
+When I visited, I could only enter one ice cave (the other one became too dangerous the days prior) but I was able to see a newly formed waterfall that had just appeared.

 So, when the guides take you there, it is always a new sight for them, too, as something new may unexpectedly appear.
 I kind of think that this is what makes Iceland one of the most magical places on the planet.

-This ice cave tour of Katla was a fantastic way to see the volcano up close and get to see some new geological wonders that had just formed right before our arrival (which was super cool).
+This ice cave tour of Katla was a fantastic way to see the volcano up close and get to see some new geological wonders that had just formed right before my group’s arrival (which was super cool).

-The tour is operated by Troll Expeditions whom we worked with on a few other tours, including snorkeling in Silfra and a glacier hike in Skaftafell.
+The tour is operated by Troll Expeditions whom I worked with on a few other tours, including snorkeling in Silfra and a glacier hike on Skaftafell.

-From Vik, it will take you off-roading to the volcano.
+From Vik, your guide will take you off-roading to the volcano.
 It was a bit of a drive to get there (I think it took about 30-45 minutes) but the scenery along the way was simply mind-blowing and otherworldly!

 >> Click here to book your Katla Ice Cave Tour <<